abhisargupta85/Matlab-Face-Mask-Detection/README.md

 1.  **Training (Optional):** To retrain the network, run `Train.m`.
 This will generate or overwrite `CNN.mat`.
 2.  **Image Detection:** Ensure `CNN.mat` exists and run `MaskDetection.m`.
 It uses the image specified inside the script (`Input/test-3.jpg`).
 3.  **Video Detection:** Ensure the `Input/video.mp4` file is present and run `MaskDetectionVideo.m`.

+NOTE: This project uses publicly available data for educational and analytical purposes.
+No personal data is stored or processed beyond what is publicly accessible.
+If you believe your data is included and wish to have it removed, please contact me.